 Into the Night follows a passenger plane that was hijacked just before take-off at Brussels airport by a NATO major.
 By hijacking the plane, he wants to, literally, outfly a solar event that causes people to die when in contact with the sun.
 What follows is a race against the rising sun, while flying west, into the night as you will.

-No character is save
+No character is safe

 If you haven’t seen the trailer, the first couple of minutes does a well enough job of showing that something bad is about to happen.
 It piques your interest enough to keep watching and gives some adrenaline-pumping scenes about ten minutes in.
 Towards the end, the first episode established an interesting enough story to keep viewers intrigued and click on ‘next episode’.

-After episode two, it’s clear that no character is save of dying or being left behind which keeps you on your toes.
+After episode two, it’s clear that no character is safe of dying or being left behind which keeps you on your toes.
 Some characters grow on you and show their true potential during a crisis, and some characters made me want to fling my laptop at the wall in frustration.
 Towards the end, my irritation almost won out, and I was about ready to stop watching.
 However, payback is a bitch, and karma does actually exist for some characters, making it worth to stick through until the end.

 While the story unfolds, so does the leadership.
 It gets forcefully taken a couple of times, and a democracy is somewhat established.
 I’m all for democracy, but nobody wants to see a democracy in a series like this.
 Luckily, democracy is quickly taking a back seat when the one the series wants you to root for starts calling the shots, Sylvie.
 She worked her way towards the front of my mind each episode.
 Because she isn’t afraid to show how not ready she is for what is trusted upon her.
 And it almost breaks her because of it.